-At the state level, this year Oregon has passed several notable employment laws.
+At the state level, this year Oregon has passed several notable labor laws.
 Many take effect January 1, 2018.

 For employers that compel employees to falsify documents related to hours worked or compensation received, new legislation authorizes employees to seek private actions to recover damages and lost wages.